xfirestyle2k/VMC_Terraform_Horizon/README.md

 # About Rules

 This Terraform script only apply VMware related connections!
-Ports like DNS, NTP, Syslog etc. are missing.
+Ports and Rules for DNS, NTP, Syslog etc. are missing.

 This script should only support you to build a whitelist Firewall Horizon Plattform.

 # Terraform NSX-T Provider
 The newest version from Terraform NSX-T Provider can always be found here: https://github.com/terraform-providers/terraform-provider-nsxt/